 Why Start With vidIQ?

-You should start with vidIQ because it is built around the exact problems that affect CTR: keyword selection, title creation, competitor tracking, and packaging.
+You should start with VidIQ because it is built around the exact problems that affect CTR: keyword selection, title creation, competitor tracking, and packaging.
 The official feature pages and extension overview both show that vidIQ is designed to help creators find ideas, inspect competitors, and improve titles before publishing.
 That makes it the fastest first pass when you are trying to turn a rough video concept into a clickable title.
 If you only use one research tool, vidIQ is the easiest way to go from raw idea to a title worth testing.
 TubeAnalytics adds the next layer by showing whether the idea translated into better clicks on your own uploads.

 Why Add ViewStats to the Research Stack?